Hifeoluwa14/Data-Analysis-Project-Using-Python/README.md

 4. Which club has the oldest average age?
 5. Who is the most valuable player?
 6. Which players are underpaid relative to their value?
-9. What’s the relationship between `overall_rating`, `potential`, `value`, and `wage`?
+7. What’s the relationship between `overall_rating`, `potential`, `value`, and `wage`?
-10. Which nation has the most "best players" (rating ≥ 80)?
+8. Which nation has the most "best players" (rating ≥ 80)?
-11. Which position earns the lowest wages?
+9. Which position earns the lowest wages?
-12. Which position earns the lowest wages?
+10. Which position earns the highest wages?

 ---